aflypenstudio/Tampermonkey_script/README.md

 PS.
 The pictures can be downloaded in high resolution~
 ----
+Not Support
-It does not support uploading of only one photo in a post.
+It does not support downloading of only one photo in a post.
-The seniors have done a great job, please use their scrpts.
+The seniors have provide great scripts in tempermonkey, please use their scrpts.